dbardoul/DB-PowerShell-Scripts/README.md

 1. Prompts for a text or csv file that contains a list of hostnames.
 2. Prompts for AD credentials.
 3. Prompts for user input for the following fields:
-  a.
-Beggining hostname acronym (e.g. MIS, PP, RAD)
+   - Beggining hostname acronym (e.g. MIS, PP, RAD)
-  b.
-Ending hostname acronym (e.g. GR, NSA, NSF)
+   - Ending hostname acronym (e.g. GR, NSA, NSF)
 4. Renames the list of hostnames using the begging acronym, last 5 of the serial, and ending acronym.